-Silencio and Maltese Falcon victorious on first day of Perini Navi Cup
+Silencio and Maltese Falcon took the top spots on the first day of racing as the seventh edition of the Perini Navi Cup got underway.

 The three-day event, which is taking place in Porto Cervo, Sardinia, saw the 13-strong fleet take to the water to race in two classes; the Cruiser Racer and Corinthian Spirit.